 2. State Law Dictates Division Rules

 States have different laws regarding the treatment of property acquired prior to and during a marriage.
-Things are different in California than in Texas or North Carolina, so knowing local law is key.
-In equitable distribution states, the court looks at factors like each spouse’s financial situation, ability to earn income and the length of the marriage in order to divide a couple’s assets in a manner that’s fair to both parties..
-That doesn’t mean, however, that it’s an automatic 50-5o split.
+Things are different in California than in Texas or North Carolina, so knowing relevant state law is key.
+In equitable distribution states, the court looks at factors like each spouse’s financial situation, ability to earn income and the length of the marriage in order to divide a couple’s assets in a manner that’s fair to both parties.
+That doesn’t mean, however, that it’s an automatic 50-50 split.

 In a community property state, on the other hand, any assets gained during the marriage are considered to be owned jointly by both spouses, regardless of who was actually responsible for securing them.
 In that case, each of you would usually be entitled to half of the money held in a 401(k).
 There are some exceptions, including sometimes (but not always) when a prenuptial agreement is in place.

 3. Distribution Options Are Limited

 Spouses on the receiving end of a 401(k) distribution after a divorce have three basic options for getting the money.
 The first option is to roll the assets over into your own qualified retirement plan by requesting a direct transfer.
 This allows you to avoid having to pay a penalty on the money.

 Another option is to defer taking a distribution until the account owner retires.
 If you decide to wait, you could either choose to take regular payments or get a lump sum.
 If you leave the money in the plan, you’ll have to begin taking required minimum distributions (RMDs) starting at age 70.5 to avoid a penalty.

 You can cash out your portion of the balance as well.
 This gives you the greatest access to the money, but it can be costly.
 If you haven’t reached age 59.5 at the time of the payout, you might have to pay income taxes on it along with a 10% early withdrawal penalty.